Innovation Act for Industry-Academia Collaboration and Talent Cultivation in National Key Fields

 Article 11

-The competent authority shall decide to approve or reject an application within two months of receiving it and inform the national university in writing; if necessary, this two-month period may be extended once only, for a further month at most.
+The competent authority shall decide to approve or reject an application within two months after receiving it and inform the national university in writing; if necessary, this two-month period may be extended once only, for a further month at most.

 Article 12